proroklab/VectorizedMultiAgentSimulator/README.md

         seed=None, # Seed of the environment
         dict_spaces=False, # By default tuple spaces are used with each element in the tuple being an agent.
         # If dict_spaces=True, the spaces will become Dict with each key being the agent's name
-        **kwargs # Additional arguments you want to pass to the scenario initialization )
+        grad_enabled=False, # If grad_enabled the simulator is differentiable and gradients can flow from output to input **kwargs # Additional arguments you want to pass to the scenario initialization )
 ```